sunfounder/picar-x/docs/source/index.rst

 Included in this tutorial are a component list, an assembly diagram, an introduction to SunFounders Robot HAT, and programming tutorials for the PiCar-X in both Blockly-based and Python languages.

-The programming sections are divided into two chapters: :ref:`Play with Ezblock` and :ref:`Play with Python`.
+The programming sections are divided into two chapters: :ref:`play_ezblock` and :ref:`play_python`.
 Each programming chapter allows users to get started by making the PiCar-X perform basic movements, and proceed up to designing multiplayer games and beyond!

 Ezblock Studio is a software development platform created by SunFounder for helping beginners and novices get started with programming on a Raspberry Pi platform.
 Ezbock Studio has two programming language environments: a Graphical User Interface environment, and a command-line Python environment.